rizo/webidl/NOTES.md

 - The super type represents the inheritence hierarchy for a given class.

+## Notes on type constraints

+- The type constraints in the signatures only allow values with a valid and native JavaScript runtime representation.
+For exmaple: `int Jx.array Jx.promise` does not require conversion because, the type is already a valid native JavaScript value.
+Note that `int` has the same runtime representation in both JavaScript and OCaml.
+On the other hand, if the runtime reperesentations differ, a JavaScript object should be passed instead.
+  - The only exception to this rule are functions/callbacks.

 ## Inheritence

 - If a purely structural approach is followed in the codegen, we wan't be able to ensure full type compatibility.
 This is because the inheritence information of some types might not be available in the compilation scope.
 If there's a return type `T`, we might not know the base classes of `T` because it's defined in a different scope.
 - Interface methods might refer to callback types that are not in scope.
 It should be possible to convert a function into an opaque callback type to resolve these incompatibilities.
-For example, `Event_listener` should have a `val make : t -> [<Event_listener] Js.t` to allow the function to lifted to an opaque js type.
+For example, `Event_listener` should have a `val make : t -> [<Event_listener] Js.t` to allow the function to lifted to an opaque, structural js type.

 ## OOP